 historySubset(nh, timeA, timeB, attrs, rels)

-Reports on a subset of the node history between the two times. attrs is a list of attribute names to report; rels is a list of colon-separated relationship specifications to report.
+Reports on a subset of the node history between the two times. attrs is a list of attribute names to report; rels is a list of colon-separated relationship specifications to report, only single-hop relationships are supported.
 For example, the following query will show changes to os_type, os_version, and hosted SoftwareInstances for a collections of Hosts: